g0mb4/gen_stl/README.md

     + 2 - BOTTOM ( z- )
     + 4 - SIDE

-To apply the mask, add the values together.
+Mask can be applied by adding the values together.

 ## Examples